Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 The famous white sand found on Whitehaven Beach is probably the closest thing you will find to snow on an Australian Christmas.
 Yes, you can build a sand-snowman!

-Tip – If the conditions don’t suit anchoring at Whitehaven, check out Chalkies Beach on Hazlewood, where you will find the same silica white sand.
+Tip – If the conditions don’t suit anchoring at Whitehaven, check out Chalkies Beach on Hazelwood, where you will find the same silica white sand.

 Keep some family Christmas traditions going